-- FoodSafe is another form of training designed to provide the food premises proprietor with an effective low cost, food safety programme.
-The package provides the proprietor with the importance of correct food handling and record keeping practices.
-FoodSafe training can be undertaken conveniently in the home or at work, without having to attend lengthy courses at following languages: Cantonese, Mandarin, Vietnamese, Indonesian, Malay and Thai.
-Training packages are available for purchase from the Shire's Health Services or the Australian Institute of Environmental Health.
+FoodSafe is also still available for purchase as a hard copy or CD as another form of training designed to provide the food premise proprietor with an effective and low cost food safety program.
+The following languages are available: Cantonese, Mandarin, Vietnamese, Indonesian, Malay and Thai.
+Training packages are available for purchase from the following link:

 - Temporary Food Stalls

 Temporary food stall holders wishing to trade at approved events or markets within the Shire of Esperance require approval from Environmental Health Services.
-The process for gaining approval for your temporary food stall:
+The process for gaining approval for your temporary food stall is as below:

 - Contact the event organiser to confirm that they will permit you to trade at their event / market;

-- If you are a community group submit obtain a Temporary Food Permit application form;
+- If you are a community group, submit a Temporary Food Permit application form;

 - If you are an approved food business in Esperance wishing to trade at another location than your approved location, you will need to submit a Temporary Food Permit application for the event;